-Our program offers eight concentrations, allowing you to align your online psychology degree program with your overall goals.
+Choose from six concentrations to align your psychology degree with your career goals.

-Graduates of our BS in Psychology degree program will be prepared to:
+As a graduate of our BS in Psychology degree program, you will be prepared to:

 - Demonstrate familiarity with the major concepts, theoretical perspectives, empirical findings, and historical trends in psychology.

 - Understand and apply basic research methods in psychology, including research design and data analysis and interpretation.

 - Respect and use critical and creative thinking, skeptical inquiry, and, when possible, a scientific approach to solve problems related to behavior and mental processes.

 - Understand and apply psychological principles to personal, social, and organizational issues.